nicholasgower/PlanetsLib/README.md

         * `parent` — Object containing `name` and `type` fields, corresponding to a parent at `data.raw[type][name]`.
 Planets in the original solar system should have an orbit with `type = "space-location"` and `name = "star"`.
         * `distance` — Number — orbital distance from parent
         * `orientation` — Number — orbital angle from parent (0-1).
 Note that orientation is absolute, not relative to the parent's orientation.
         * `sprite` — Object (optional) — Sprite for the planet’s orbit.
-This will be centered on, and underneath, the parent's sprite.
+This will be centered on the parent's location.
     * `sprite_only` — Boolean (optional) — If true, this prototype will be removed in `data-final-fixes` and replaced by its sprites on the starmap (unless it has no sprites, in which case nothing will show).
         * This is useful for constructing stars and other locations that should not have a space platform 'docking ring'.
     * Other valid `planet` or `space-location` prototype fields.
+    * See [here](https://github.com/danielmartin0/Cerys-Moon-of-Fulgora/blob/main/prototypes/planet/planet.lua) or [here](https://github.com/danielmartin0/PlanetsLib/issues/12#issuecomment-2585484116) for usage examples.
-* `PlanetsLib:update(configs)` — The same as `PlanetsLib:extend`, except it updates pre-existing planets and space locations (identified by the passed `type` and `name` fields) using the parameters passed.
-If the `orbit` field is passed, the `distance` and `orientation` fields on the prototype will be updated appropriately.
+* `PlanetsLib:update(configs)` — A simple helper that can be used to update the positions of pre-existing space locations, as identified by the passed `type` and `name` fields.
+Any other fields passed will be updated on the prototype, and if the `orbit` field is passed the `distance` and `orientation` fields on the prototype will also be updated.
 Any fields not passed will be left unchanged.
 Should not be called in `data-final-fixes`.

 The `distance` and `orientation` fields on the prototype will be generated automatically.
 These are actually still treated as authoritative by PlanetsLib, and will determine its final location.
 The exception is if PlanetsLib sees the `distance`/`orientation` of one of your planet's parents has been moved relative to its `orbit` specification.
 In that case it will treat whatever mod intercepted the positions as intending to move all of that planet's children too, so PlanetsLib will update their locations appropriately.

-See [here](https://github.com/danielmartin0/Cerys-Moon-of-Fulgora/blob/main/prototypes/planet/planet.lua) or [here](https://github.com/danielmartin0/PlanetsLib/issues/12#issuecomment-2585484116) for usage examples of `PlanetsLib:extend`.

 ## Planet Cargo Drops technology